yankaizhao322/Type-Chinese-Online/README.md

-# Type Chinese

-A small frontend-only website for typing Chinese with pinyin candidates and Chinese-English translation.
+A website for typing Chinese with pinyin candidates and Chinese-English translation.
 It includes a Netlify Forms feedback form for collecting missing words, wrong candidates, bugs, and ideas after deployment.

 The translator prioritizes supported browser translation APIs for full-sentence translation and falls back to local term-based drafts with long-sentence clause breakdowns.